vtsykun/packeton/README.md

 #### Custom webhook format transformer

 You can create a proxy middleware to transform JSON payload to the applicable inner format.
-In first you need create a new Rest Endpoint to accept external request.
+In the first you need create a new Rest Endpoint to accept external request.

 Go to `Settings > Webhooks` and click `Add webhook`.
 Fill the form:
  - url - `https://<app>/api/update-package?token=user:token`